Communicable Disease information

 Required Disease Reporting

 The Texas Health and Safety Code requires specific information regarding notifiable conditions be reported.
-Reporting any suspected or laboratory confirmed notifiable conditions is required from:
+Reporting any suspected or laboratory-confirmed notifiable conditions is required from:

 • Health care providers